hreality/Formbot-v0.2/README.md

 alterations can be located in Notes.txt and related config changes in the associated files

-Repo Config Backups  for Formbot v0.2 using Klipper
+Repo Config Backups  for Formbot Voron v0.2 120mm using Klipper